CharleneMcKeown/learning-day/README.md

 1. Head back to your GitHub repo and refresh the page.
 You will see a new folder in your repo called **.github/workflows**
     <img src="./images/workflowfolder.PNG" alt="workflow"/>

-    When you created the static web app just now, Azure pushed a new commit to our repo which contained a file called **azure-static-web-apps-yourappname.yml**.
+    When you created the static web app just now, Azure pushed a new commit to your repo which contained a file called **azure-static-web-apps-yourappname.yml**.

     This is a [workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows) file, and it contains all the instructions needed to build and deploy your static web app to Azure.